zhuying547/postcss-deep-dive/Autoprefixer.md

-Autoprefixer uses Browserslist.Under default settings it will apply vendor prefixes as required for:
+Autoprefixer uses **Browserslist**.Under default settings it will apply vendor prefixes as required for:

 - `>1%`: browsers used by more than one percent of people globally
 - `last 2 versions`: the last two versions of every browser tracked by caniuse.com